Secure email: Why end-to-end encryption is at the heart of it

 This is somewhat an overlooked aspect.
 Why isn’t there a massive usage of secure email solutions?
 The most probable explanation is the lack of awareness and knowledge among end-users.
-Most people do not know what real online privacy and security means.
+Most people do not know what real online privacy and security mean.
 Somewhere this is absolutely logical as it’s our job to give users easy to use secure email solutions.
 We should not ask people to dive into the technicalities.
 However, lots of internet organizations simply abuse the trust of their users by either backdooring their applications or secretly snooping or selling their data.
-In some cases they even provide secret access to spying agencies without any legal court order at hand.
+In some cases, they even provide secret access to spying agencies without any legal court order at hand.

 ‘True’ end-to-end encryption is at the heart of secure email

 Users have to put a level of trust in their provider irrespective of the (so called) claims of “zero-knowledge” of various service providers out there.
 These providers pretend to “know nothing about you”.
 However this is not true.
 We’ve seen various cases of highly-audited and technically sound mechanisms of secrecy that still leak information (i.e., meta-data: to, from, time, message count, account creation time, …).

 This kind of information can be anonymized to a certain extent either by hiding it, replacing it, or even encrypting it.
 Unfortunately, we haven’t seen a mechanism yet that allows for complete protection against this kind of information leakage though, some interesting research projects do exist: DIME, LEAP,…

 We believe the starting step is to set the record straight.
 We do not want to give a false impression of “we know nothing about you” but instead show a high level of transparency that will lead to legitimate trust.

-In our opinion, end-to-end encryption as long as digital signatures play a crucial part in achieving secure email.
+In our opinion, end-to-end encryption as long as digital signatures play a crucial part in achieving a secure email.
 It protects the user’s message content by providing confidentiality, integrity, and authenticity.